-We offer a concentration in energy technologies & environmental engineering for undergraduates majoring in any field of engineering (mechanical, computer, electrical or biomedical), giving them dual expertise without adding extra courses to their curriculum.
+We offer a concentration in energy technologies for undergraduates majoring in any field of engineering (mechanical, computer, electrical or biomedical), giving them dual expertise without adding extra courses to their curriculum.

 In addition, many of our graduate students are involved in clean energy research:

 - Materials for Energy and Environment Materials for energy and environment is a signature research strength for our Division of Materials Science & Engineering.
 More Info